wasdwasd0105/PicoW-usb2bt-audio/README.md

 3. Put the Bluetooth speakers/headphones on pairing mode.
 Raspberry Pico W will make auto-connect.
 4. Play some music.
 If the sound has noise.
 Short press the key for times until the sound is clear.
 5. Long press the key and release to disconnect and pair a new device.
+6. When you disconnect the Bluetooth headphone but not power off the Pico W, you can reconnect the headphone by short pressing the key.

 ## Green LED light
 1. Blinking: streaming audio